SAP/devops-docker-images/xs-cli/README.md

 # XS CLI Docker File
 ## Description
-To bring an XS application to a HANA XS Server you need to deploy the application with the xs command line tool.
-This Dockerfile can wrap the xs command line client and the resulting image is intended to run with our Jenkins pipeline library [project "Piper"][piper].
+To bring an SAP HANA XS Advanced application to a SAP HANA Server you need to deploy the application with the xs command line tool.
+This Dockerfile can wrap the xs command line client and the resulting image is intended to run with the Jenkins pipeline library [project "Piper"][piper].

 ## Requirements
 * General requirements can be found in the [repository readme][general]